 I started my career as a mental health nurse and held a variety of roles working with young people and in the community before moving into education as a nurse teacher.
 I had a number of senior roles at the University of East Anglia before spending a year as a psychological therapist with NSFT.
 I later moved to UCS as Head of the School of Nursing and Midwifery before becoming Executive Dean in February 2014.

 I have held positions on a wide variety of external bodies as well as honorary appointments in universities and in the NHS.
-I have also led funded research studies, supervised and examined research students and regularly review papers for publication in international journals, and am keen to put this range of experience to good use during my time as a non-executive director
+I have also led funded research studies, supervised and examined research students and regularly review papers for publication in international journals, and am keen to put this range of experience to good use during my time as a non-executive director.

-Julie Cave, Director of Finance & Deputy Chief Executive
+Julie Cave, Chief Executive

 I have nearly 30 years’ experience in the NHS, having begun my career in the south east where I worked as a regional finance trainee and financial accountant before relocating to East Anglia in 1991.